I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Fans of architecture, design, & engineering will get a kick out of the chance to ride these wooden escalators.
 The details of the wood are gorgeous.
 Modern advertisements aside, it’s like stepping back into the past.
 Theoretically, there’s nothing keeping anyone from riding them up & down several times.
 I may or may not have done this.

-For those with strollers or wheelchairs, there are elevators available as well.
-Cyclists all still use the escalators.
+There are also elevators available for those with strollers or wheelchairs.
+Cyclists still use the escalators.

 Passing through St. Anna’s Tunnel

-After descending to the tunnel level, it’s now time to cross to the other side.
+After descending to the tunnel level, I then crossed to the other side.

 The tunnel is a mesmerizing 572m (1,876 ft) long.
 The endless rows of white tiles are almost hypnotic.

-Cyclists do ride their bikes through the tunnel, so be aware of their presence as you walk & take photos.
+Cyclists ride their bikes through the tunnel, so be aware of their presence as you walk and take photos.
 It’s a pretty cool way to commute, especially when the weather is bad.

-Finally, on the other side of the River Scheldt, you’ll find another set of wooden escalators taking you back to the surface.
+Finally, on the other side of the River Scheldt, I arrived at another set of wooden escalators taking me back to the surface.

 Things to see & do on the left bank of Antwerp

-After you’ve walked through St. Anna’s Tunnel and re-emerged in the outside world after ascending the wooden escalators on the other side, you’ll find yourself on the left bank of the Scheldt in a neighborhood known as Linkeroever.
+After I walked through St. Anna’s Tunnel and re-emerged in the outside world after ascending the wooden escalators on the other side, I found myself on the left bank of the Scheldt in a neighborhood known as Linkeroever.

 The first thing to do is to walk over to the water.
 There’s a fantastic view of central Antwerp from here.
-If you’ve just come over mostly to see the Underpass & the escalators, this might be all you do on this side of the river.
+If, like me, you’ve just come over mostly to see the Underpass & the escalators, this might be all you do on this side of the river.

-However, there are some restaurants & bars in this part of the city.
-The shoreline also has several parks, as well as the ferry terminal.
-A bit further north, there is a beach called Sint Annastrand, which also has more bars & restaurants.
+However, there are some restaurants and bars in this part of the city.
+The shoreline also has several parks and the ferry terminal.
+A bit further north, there is a beach called Sint Annastrand, which also has more bars and restaurants.

 Even if you just head straight back to the city center of Antwerp rather than staying in Linkeroever for a while, it’s worth a detour to St. Anna’s Tunnel to see its wooden escalators, tiled walls, and the great city views from the other side.